Hippodoodle/clicker.png/README.md

+**This is a University of Glasgow CompSci Level 2 group project.
+We are not interested in outside help or collaboration.
+Thanks!**

 # clicker.png

 The objective of our application is to create a clicker game for people to enjoy an easy and casual browser game that can be used for entertainment or as a stress relief tool. ​